TosbackCgusBridge-Bot/CGUs-versions/Local/Privacy Policy.md

 **_California Privacy Rights Under California Civil Code Section 1798.83_**

 California Civil Code Section 1798.83 permits end users who are California residents to request certain information regarding our disclosure of Personal Information to third parties for their direct marketing purposes.
-To make such a request, please send us an e-mail at clientservices@local.com or write us at: Local Corporation, 7555 Irvine Center Drive, Irvine, CA 92618, Attn: Legal Department.
+To make such a request, please send us an e-mail at clientservices@local.com or write us at: Local.com Ltd, 46 Discovery Suite 200, Irvine, CA 92618, Attn: Legal Department.

 **_Contact Us_**

-If you have any questions about this Privacy Policy, please feel free to contact us by e-mail at privacy@local.com or by U.S. mail at: Local Corporation, 7555 Irvine Center Drive, Irvine, CA 92618, Attn: Legal Department.
+If you have any questions about this Privacy Policy, please feel free to contact us by e-mail at privacy@local.com or by U.S. mail at: Local.com Ltd, 46 Discovery Suite 200, Irvine, CA 92618, Attn: Legal Department.